The History of the Camping Chair

-Advancement in metal technology meant that the metal fold-up chairs could take up less space and could be used in wet conditions for longer periods of time compared to the wooden options.
+Advances in metal technology meant that metal fold-up chairs could take up less space and could be used in wet conditions for longer periods of time compared to the wooden options.
 These chairs are thought to have been used by the officers of the Roman army in the 4th and 5th centuries AD.

-The seating area could be made out of wood, fabric, or a leather stretcher.
-Sheepskin or a pillow was placed on top of the wood only version to make it softer.
-This chair was often used during military campaigns, churches, and sedentary craftsmen, such as weavers.
-It gained popularity as a garden chair in the 18th-19th century.
-It was one of the predecessors of the modern camping chairs as it was foldable and had back support and armrests.
+The seating area could be made out of wood, fabric, or a leather stretcher with sheepskin or a pillow placed on top of the wood-only version to make it softer.
+This chair was often used during military campaigns, in churches, and the sedentary craftsmen, such as weavers.
+It then gained popularity as a garden chair in the 18th-19th century.
+It was one of predecessors of today's camping chairs.

 Theodore Roosevelt in Safari camp in Tanzania sitting on a Fenby chair

 In Western societies camping as a pastime only became popular among large parts of society in the late 19th century.
-Dwellers of increasingly industrialised towns began using expanding train infrastructure to visit the seaside and countryside during weekends.
-Such exploits were made possible by an increasing train infrastructure.
-New designs of camping furniture had to satisfy the increasing demand.
+Dwellers of increasingly industrialised towns began using expanding train infrastructure to visit the seaside and countryside during at weekends.
 Garden chairs travel chairs, military chairs were all used as camping furniture.New designs had to emerge to satisfy the increasing 'weekender' demand.

 Deck chairs were used during tent camping in the late Victorian era